hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

 I am solely responsible for the content throughout this site, including errors of fact and judgment.
 However I am grateful to Dr. Linda St-Cyr for providing constructive feedback.

-During the construction of this site, I consulted the libraries of Iowa State University, the University of Nevada - Reno, the University of California - Davis, and the University of Utah.
+During the construction of this site, I consulted the libraries of Iowa State University, the University of Nevada - Reno, the University of California - Davis, the University of California - Riverside, and the University of Utah.

 "One thing remains about which I wish the Reader to be especially warned in advance:  that I was not able to apply to this work that diligence or attention which I should have, and which I myself desired.
 And therefore I have no doubt but that some errors will have crept in while I was doing the calculations, which I hope no one will employ wrongly; others which met my eye while I lightly read over the treatise I myself corrected; nevertheless I am convinced that still others remain even yet."